liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 #### Meeting logs
-We almost hold a meeting everyweek.
-To view out meeting minutes, click the link below please.
+We almost hold a meeting every week.
+To view our meeting minutes, click the link below please.
 [9/2/2021](MeetingLogs/9.2.2021.md)
 [16/2/2021](MeetingLogs/16.2.2021.md)
 [25/2/2021](MeetingLogs/25.2.2021.md)